-In this equation ke is a proportionality constant equal to 8.99 × 109 J m C−2, Q1 and Q2 are electric charge values, and r is the distance between the charges.
-Thus, the magnitude of the potential energy of two charged particles is proportional to the size of each charge and is inversely proportional to the distance between the charges.
+In this equation ke is a proportionality constant equal to 8.99 × 109 J·m/C2, Q1 and Q2 are electric charge values (with units of coulomb, C), and r is the distance between the charges (with units of meter, m).
+Thus, the magnitude of the potential energy of two charged particles is proportional to the magnitude of each charge and is inversely proportional to the distance between the charges.
 The energy is positive if the charges of the two particles have the same sign (both positive or both negative).
 The energy is negative if the charges are opposite—opposite charges attract and lower potential energy is the result.
 The direct proportionality to electric charge and inverse proportionality to distance enable qualitative predictions: larger opposite charges closer together result in lower energy and hence greater stability.

 For all exercises, before doing any calculation or looking at any hint, write in your class notebook an explanation of how you plan to work out the problem.
 Do all the steps in the calculation in your notebook.
 Once you have arrived at an answer, submit your results below and click the “Check” button to see if it is correct.
 If one or more parts of your answer is incorrect, go over your work in your notebook carefully and check for errors.
 “Retry” with your new answer.
 Look at the solution (click on it to expand for view) only after you have made attempts at answering the question.